Owner: HWMC

 Strings – Lutes – Guitars

-A parlor guitar is a compact and narrow-waisted instrument.
-The name comes from the rooms in which the guitar was typically played in the 19th century.
+The parlor guitar is a compact and narrow-waisted instrument.
+The name comes from the rooms in which these guitars were typically played in the 19th century.

 Leave a Comment